-In January 2017, we launched a four-month project with support from the Canadian government to build the resilience of Tunisian youth to violent extremism.
-In order to achieve this goal, we focused on equipping young people with the skills they need to develop credible alternative narratives to radicalization.
+In January 2017, we launched a short pilot project with support from the Canadian government to build the resilience of Tunisian youth to violent extremism.
+To do so, we focused on equipping young people with the skills they need to develop credible alternative narratives to messages encouraging violence.

 After extensive fieldwork in five target communities vulnerable to recruitment, we produced 4,500 copies of a comic book entitled Youmiyyat Daly (The Days in the Life of Daly).